CandelierLab/Revealer/Documentation/pres-syntax.md

 These must appear **before** the first slide.

+Any other global reveal.js options may also be specified here using `> option: value` (for example `> controls: false`).
+Boolean and numeric values are recognised; strings are quoted.

 | Command | Description |
 | --- | --- |
 | `> author:` *name* | **Author name.** Repeat to add contributors. |